+Search engine optimization (SEO) is an essential part of any law firm’s online marketing strategy.
+While many marketing methods can bring your law firm traffic and leads in quick bursts, SEO provides a slow and steady stream of potential clients that will grow over time.
 Implementing SEO and achieving good results is not always easy.
 There are, however, some basic guidelines you can follow to make sure you’re giving yourself a solid foundation.
-Following is a checklist you can use to make sure you’re hitting all the important points as you put SEO techniques to work for your law firm.
+Here is a checklist you can use to make sure you’re hitting all the important points as you put SEO techniques to work for your law firm.

 If you go to Google and search for “keyword research tool” you’ll find plenty of free tools to help you with your research.

 Every page of your firm’s website should be created with a specific keyword in mind.
 This basically means each page needs to stay on topic.
 Discussing more than one topic on a page will dilute your results.
 The only exception might be your home page, which could list several different services that your firm provides.
 Even this is debatable, though.